apache/mesos/docs/upgrades.md

 This document serves as a guide for users who wish to upgrade an existing mesos cluster.
 Some versions require particular upgrade techniques when upgrading a running cluster.
 Some upgrades will have incompatible changes.

+## Upgrading from 0.25.x to 0.26.x ##

+**NOTE** The names of some TaskStatus::Reason enums have been changed.
+But the tag numbers remain unchanged, so it is backwards compatible.
+Frameworks using the new version might need to do some compile time adjustments:

+* REASON_MEM_LIMIT -> REASON_CONTAINER_LIMITATION_MEMORY
+* REASON_EXECUTOR_PREEMPTED -> REASON_CONTAINER_PREEMPTED

 ## Upgrading from 0.24.x to 0.25.x

 **NOTE** The following endpoints will be deprecated in favor of new endpoints.
 Both versions will be available in 0.25 but the deprecated endpoints will be removed in a subsequent release.